 I began my career as a VISTA volunteer and worked for the United Way for over a decade.
 Before joining the California State Library in 2001 to work on literacy, volunteerism, and community involvement projects state-wide, I was a private consultant in the areas of volunteer engagement, board development, program design, and community collaboration, based in Hawaii.
 I’ve authored several articles on volunteerism, as well as the book, Volunteer Involvement in California Libraries: Best Practices.
 I’ve always been an active volunteer.
 My longest volunteer commitment: Girl Scout leader for 20 years; favorite volunteer position – whale counter for the Hawaiian Islands Humpback Whale National Marine Sanctuary.

-Get Involved Website - Maintains sample documents including management tools, volunteer position descriptions,
+Get Involved Website - Maintains sample documents including management tools, volunteer position descriptions, and training materials.

 Get Involved Branded Hub- this site was created in partnership with VolunteerMatch to drive community volunteers to skilled opportunities at public libraries.